-Correction or Change of a Certificate
+Correction or Change of Certificate

 What is the procedure: via the Agency or the Court?

-This is the most common type of correction, via the court.
 If your issue is 1) a correction, or, 2) a name change, you will have to go to court, as summarized here:

 1. Correction: for the Birth Certificate to officially show that the person's name is "also known by" another name.
 This legal procedure is known in Latin as "Ad Perpetuam Rei Memoriam".which means "information that is made judicially and preventively, so that it will be recorded in the future".
 This is the most common type of name change as it helps to preserve the tract of names previously used.